Access to court information

 Court lists

 The courts' schedules are called daily lists.
-These provide the name of the presiding judge, details of hearing name, time, location, and case number; and legal parties.
+These provide the name of the presiding judge, details of hearing name, time, location, case number; and legal parties.

 Daily lists are published on the Courts website once they are available (usually after 4pm if the court is sitting the next day), and a hard copy is posted in the waiting area of the court or provided on request from court registry staff.
 In many busy courts, schedules are published on electronic boards.